RxSwiftCommunity/RxGRDB/README.md

 }
 ```

 If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.
+Other elements are asynchronously emitted on `resultQueue`.

-Other elements are asynchronously emitted on `resultQueue`, in chronological order of transactions.
-The queue is `DispatchQueue.main` by default.
+To guarantee that results are emitted in the chronological order of transactions, this observable must be subscribed on `resultQueue`.
+It is `DispatchQueue.main` by default.

 **This observable may emit identical consecutive values**, because RxGRDB tracks [potential](#what-is-database-observation) changes.
 Use the [`distinctUntilChanged`](http://reactivex.io/documentation/operators/distinct.html) operator in order to avoid duplicates: